adi-suresh01/dbproject/README.md

-Analysis and Visualization of a weather dataset.
-Also tried implementing a weather based prediction app.
+1) Analysis and Visualization of a weather dataset.
+2) Trained and Tested a machine learning model to predict future weather.